nitin25J/RESQ-AI/README.md

                           v
                   Google Places API

-Emergency Response Flow
+## Emergency Response Flow

-1. User reports an emergency
+1. User reports an emergency.
-2. AI performs dynamic triage
+2. AI performs dynamic triage.
-3. Gemini analyzes the emergency
+3. Gemini analyzes the emergency.
-4. First-aid guidance is generated
+4. First-aid guidance is generated.
-5. User location is used to find nearby hospitals
+5. User location is used to find nearby hospitals.
-6. Emergency information is structured into a report
+6. Emergency information is structured into a report.
-7. SOS information is prepared for high-severity cases
+7. SOS information is prepared for high-severity cases.
-8. Authorized dispatchers can receive real-time updates
+8. Authorized dispatchers can receive real-time updates.
-9. Human responders use the information to coordinate assistance
+9. Human responders use the information to coordinate assistance.

-Security
+## Security

-API keys are stored using environment variables.
+- API keys are stored using environment variables.

-Secrets must never be committed to source control.
+- Secrets must never be committed to source control.

-Location data requires appropriate user permission.
+- Location data requires appropriate user permission.

-Dispatcher functionality should be protected through authentication and authorization.
+- Dispatcher functionality should be protected through authentication and authorization.

-Emergency information should only be accessible to authorized personnel.
+- Emergency information should only be accessible to authorized personnel.

 Example: